Cheapest Indiana County Heating Oil Price History

 Adoption of solar home heating systems in Indiana

-Out of all fuels, solar is the safest for the environment.
+Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 7,204 homes in Indiana are heated with active solar arrays.
-This is a 58% gain from 2020, when 4,554 homes had active solar heating.
+As it stands today, 7,204 homes in Indiana are heated with active solar arrays.
+This is a 17% gain from 2024, when 6,155 homes utilized active solar heating.

 Indiana County Heating Oil Trends